 Be sure to familiarize yourself with the rules and instructions re: taking courses on other campuses: https://www.utsc.utoronto.ca/registrar/courses-other-campuses

-Students who wish to re-take a course they have already received credit for (or are excluded from taking due to transfer credits) must add the course via our office.
-The course will be flagged as an extra credit.
-This means that you will not receive credit for the course; the grade, while it will appear in your transcript, will not impact your GPA.
+The course will be flagged as an extra credit and receive an 'EXT' notation on your transcript.
+This means that you will not receive credit for the course and, while the final grade will display in your transcript, it will not impact your GPA.

 ACORN allows students to waitlist a maximum 1.0 credit per semester.
 If you need to be put on another waitlist – and it will not put your total enrolments in the term above the allowable credit maximum – you can request that we put you on additional waitlists.
 Please contact us from your UofT email address and provide your name, student number, the full nine-character course code from the Timetable (www.utsc.utoronto.ca/timetable) and the lecture section so we can try to put you on the waitlist.